Demi Lambourne

-Demi Lambourne (born 30 April 1996) is an English football goalkeeper who plays for Leicester City of the FA Women's Super League.
+Demi Lambourne (born 30 April 1996) is an English football goalkeeper who plays for Women's Super League 2 club Sunderland.

+Early life

 Lambourne is from Oxford and began playing for Oxford United's centre of excellence.

+Club career

 In the 2014 FA WSL season Oxford joined the inaugural FA WSL 2 and Lambourne made 18 appearances in her first season in senior football, following an injury to the club's regular goalkeeper Hannah Cox.

 In 2015 Lambourne established herself as Oxford's recognised first-choice goalkeeper, and signed a new contract with the club.
-She was also called into the England women's national under-19 football team.

 Lambourne signed for Leicester City in August 2018.
 She made her FA WSL debut in November 2021, in a 1–0 defeat by Everton at Pirelli Stadium.

+On 28 September 2023, Lambourne signed on loan with Crystal Palace for the 2023–24 Women's Championship season.

+International career

+In June 2015 Lambourne was called up to the England under-19 team.

+Personal life

+Lambourne is in a long-term relationship with her girlfriend Freya Kerry.